 The insistence that the linguistic modes of speech and writing are – as are all modes – partial means of making meaning forces attention onto the role of other modes in meaning-making.
 With that comes not just the potential but the necessity for recognition of meaning made by those who for whatever reasons use writing – and maybe even speech – less than others: yet who are highly ‘articulate’ in all sorts of domains of social, personal, professional life.
 The same emphasis forces us to rethink from bottom up the notion of ‘implicitness’ and with that a rethinking of ‘knowledge’ and its widely differing materializations.
 In short, this opens up a view on a much fuller sense of meaning and knowing.

 The meanings of social and professional life – of the snooker player or the surgeon, of the child playing in a sandpit or of the amateur cook at home recreating a dish encountered on vacation - now appear everywhere and all are becoming amenable to descriptions and accounts.
-In principle this opens the windows to an encompassing and generous view of the meanings of all members of a social group, without the perspective of linguistic lenses.
+In principle this opens the windows to an encompassing and generous view of the meanings of all members of a social group, without the restricting perspective of linguistic lenses.
 The recognition of semiotic work – as agency and in all modes – has the same potentially freeing effect.
 The potentials of that for rethinking forms of assessment in all domains and in schools in particular are entirely untapped and hugely promising.

 The central place accorded to materiality in MMDA - even though subject to constant social and semiotic work - remains: it opens the possibility of moving against the reductiveness 20th century generalization and abstraction, in much of Linguistics for instance, and toward a full account – in conjunction with other theories and disciplines – of the impact of the fact that as humans we are physical, material bodies and that meaning cannot be understood outside the recognition of this materiality.